skellat/new-blog-post-tweety/about.md

 permalink: /about/
 ---

-This blog was originally erected to provide an outpost and refuge away from the stormy seas brewing on Twitter.
-Twitter continues to go through rapid changes day by day.
-It is no longer all that stable let alone truly usable, it seems.

 The author of this blog, Stephen Michael Kellat, was described in a microblog site bio once with: "Geriatric Millennial/Fiction Author/Computer & Information Systems Teacher/TeX User Group Member/Amateur Radio Operator/Lapsed Librarian"

 That description appears to remain accurate.